 Recovery from drug or alcohol addiction takes time and dedication and it is not an easy process.
 Aftercare can ensure that the progress made in acute treatment is sustained and integrated into a meaningful, satisfying life strategy.
 With proper planning and support, recovery can happen for you.

-At The Recovery Village Palm Beach, we understand how to make the progress from acute treatment stick with you in the long-term.
+At The Recovery Village Palm Beach at Baptist Health, we understand how to make the progress from acute treatment stick with you in the long-term.
 Our dedicated staff can help you formulate a plan to guide you from hope of rehabilitation to the joy of everyday living.
 Call us or contact us online to get started.

 Kadden RM, Litt MD.
 “The role of self-efficacy in the treatment of substance use disorders.”
 Addictive Behavior, 2011.
 Accessed April 29, 2019